September 07, 2018

 When Downtime Strikes, You Need A Disaster Recovery Service That Works

 A client calls up after seeing a popup informing them that their data is encrypted, and they need bitcoin to unlock it.
 You snap into action and turn off the server and workstations to prevent the spread of ransomware.
-It’s time to revert to the on-site disaster recovery appliance to begin the failover process to a virtualised state for their server infrastructure.
-It looks like your scheduled backups ran, and the “instant” virtualisation has those changes including the same ransomware infection.
+It’s time to revert to the on-site disaster recovery appliance to begin the failover process to a virtualized state for their server infrastructure.
+It looks like your scheduled backups ran, and the “instant” virtualization has those changes including the same ransomware infection.

 It’s going to take hours, because the replica always updates to the most recent backup information.
-Now, you have to create a whole new virtual machine from a virtualised state.
+Now, you have to create a whole new virtual machine from a virtualized state.
 What could have taken minutes will take hours, and who knows if those backups have ransomware or not?

 Let’s try this scenario again…

 Time to use that disaster recovery appliance.
 As it turns out, the way that the server was backed up was only good to restore files.
 Now, you have to go back through each and every snapshot and see which one didn’t get locked and run robocopy to sync over the unencrypted files.
 Too bad the server is 4TB used...this process will take time.
 To run at full gigabit speed, no one can work at this time, and it will still take roughly a business day.
 After that, it’s time to work on fixing all the other roles that could have gotten affected by ransomware.